Pericarditis - after heart attack

 - Fast heart rate (tachycardia)

-- Fever (more common with the second type of pericarditis)
+- Fever (common with the second type of pericarditis)

 - Malaise (general ill feeling)

 - Splinting of ribs (bending over or holding the chest) with deep breathing

 The health care provider will listen to your heart and lungs with a stethoscope.
 There may be a rubbing sound (called a pericardial friction rub, not to be confused with a heart murmur).
 Heart sounds in general may be weak or sound far away.

 A buildup of fluid in the covering of the heart or space around the lungs (pericardial effusion) is not common after a heart attack.
-But, it often does occur in some patients with Dressler's syndrome.
+But, it often does occur in some people with Dressler syndrome.

 Tests may include: